support_start

 Attacks that exploit this kind of access

 Open a TeamViewer-style remote-support window on this machine.
 Returns a 6-char code, a scoped bearer token, and shareable URLs.
 A guest who redeems the code gets terminal / exec / file-browse access for the TTL.
 Revoke anytime with support_stop.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 support_start accepts 2 parameters: ttl, label.
 The full parameter table on this page comes from the server's own tool schema.